Meet the collaborative

 • The Latino Times is written by/for bilingual, bi-cultural Latinos for Latinos in business, community and civic organizations, students and faculty as well as other professionals from San Joaquin, Stanislaus and Sacramento Counties.
 It is the only bilingual, 100% minority owned publication in Northern California and the Central Valley.

-• A newspaper of historical dimensions, the San Fernando Valley Sun / El Sol has been publishing continuously since 1904 reflecting the valley’s historical and cultural development.
+• A newspaper of historical dimensions, the San Fernando Sun has been publishing continuously since 1904 reflecting the valley’s historical and cultural development.
 Today, as in those pioneering days, the weekly San Fernando Sun leads the valley residents with insightful editorial, community involvement and valuable consumer information.

 • TBA

-• The Ally is dedicated to building healthy, informed communities through fact-based journalism, with a strong focus on civic engagement, climate issues, and cultural reporting from underserved communities.
-Its mission and vision center on revitalizing the relationship between news media and the public by taking a collaborative approach that ensures free access to high-quality journalism and engaging multimedia content.
-By informing and empowering communities across the Sierra Nevada, The Ally seeks to encourage active participation in the democratic process and strengthen the role of local journalism in community life.
+• The Ally builds healthy, informed communities through fact-based journalism focused on civic engagement, climate issues, and cultural reporting from underserved communities.
+Its collaborative approach prioritizes free access to high-quality journalism and multimedia content.
+Serving communities across the Sierra Nevada, The Ally empowers residents to participate in the democratic process and strengthens the role of local journalism in community life.

 • Somos Tucson is a Spanish-language news outlet founded by Liliana López Ruelas, a binational and bicultural border journalist (long live Agua Prieta!), in partnership with the Latino community of Tucson and in collaboration with other local community journalists.
 Somos Tucson was launched in the summer of 2025 with the impetus of the Master's program in Bilingual Journalism at the University of Arizona and initial financial support from the Local News Initiative of Southern Arizona , a program of the Community Foundation for Southern Arizona created to help strengthen local journalism in the region.